storj/storj/docs/design/kademlia-removal.md

 - Do we need the node dossier any longer?

 ### Retiring the Transport Observer
-- If the routing table and the overlay cache are the only features that use the transport observer, and we move to directly update the overlay cache, we can remove the transport observer.
-This would simplify uptime checks.
+- Since the routing table and the overlay cache are two of the main features that use the transport observer, and we move to directly update the overlay cache, we can remove the transport observer and remaining dependent services.
+- This would simplify uptime checks, and the node uptime column would be updated less frequently.

 ### Node -> satellite communication initiation
 - To save resources and improve performance, satellites can have a “tip box” to receive UDP messages about new nodes